 Conversely, if you think you'll be in a lower tax bracket when you retire, a traditional IRA may be an attractive option; you get the tax benefits when you're in a relatively high tax bracket and can make your withdrawals when you're potentially in a lower bracket.
 No matter what stage of life you're in, it's never too early to start planning for your retirement, as even the small decisions you make today can have a big impact on your future.
 While you may have already invested in an employer-sponsored plan, an Individual Retirement Account (IRA) allows you to save for retirement and also potentially save on taxes.
-There are also different types of IRA, with different rules and benefits.
+There are also different types of IRA, such as Gold IRAs, which can be reviewed on various Gold IRA Review Sites.
 With a Roth IRA, you contribute money after taxes, your money grows tax-free, and you can generally make tax-free and penalty-free withdrawals after age 59 and a half.

 With a traditional IRA, you contribute money before or after taxes, your money grows with deferred taxes, and withdrawals are taxed as current income after age 59 and a half.
 Whether you choose a traditional IRA or a Roth IRA, tax benefits allow your savings to grow or accumulate more quickly than in a taxable account.
 The traditional IRA calculator can help you determine an appropriate option.
 An Individual Retirement Account (IRA) offers a unique way to save for the future.

 You can choose a traditional IRA, a Roth IRA, or work with both. .
 And the best thing?
 All IRAs give you an edge when it comes to funding a healthy retirement.
 Your contributions reduce your taxable income the year you make them, but unlike a Roth IRA, you must pay taxes on the retirement distributions of your traditional IRA.

 There are annual income limits for deducting contributions to traditional IRAs and contributing to Roth IRAs, so there is a limit to the amount of taxes you can avoid by investing in an IRA.
 If you think your high income will decline during retirement, you might be better off sticking with the traditional IRA so you can take advantage of the lower tax bill.
 There are several types of IRAs, including traditional IRAs, Roth IRAs, simplified employee IRAs (SEP), and employee savings incentive compensation plan (SIMPLE) IRAs.
 Depending on how much you earned this year, the amount of your contribution, and the way in which tax brackets are reduced, a traditional IRA contribution could bring you to a lower tax bracket, allowing you to keep even more of your hard-earned money.

 If your IRA is a traditional account instead of a Roth account, you'll also owe income taxes if you withdraw money early.
 If any of the above points seem applicable or attractive to you, consider investing most of your investment savings in a traditional IRA this year.
 Individual taxpayers can set up traditional and Roth IRAs, and small business owners and self-employed individuals can set up SEP and SIMPLE IRAs.
 If neither you nor your spouse (if any) participate in a work plan, your traditional IRA contribution is always tax-deductible, regardless of your income.

 The following infographic will discuss other major differences you should know between a Roth IRA and a traditional IRA, highlighting their benefits to help you determine which option is right for your specific retirement goals.
 If you don't have a retirement plan at work, your traditional IRA contributions are fully deductible.
 If you're one of those people with higher incomes, you can open a traditional IRA and make contributions up to the annual limit, and then convert to a Roth IRA that same year.
 Roth IRAs have income limits that prohibit high-income people from directly contributing to them, but anyone earning income during the year can open a traditional IRA and contribute to it.

 However, if you (or your spouse, if you are married) have a retirement plan at work, such as a 401 (k) or 403 (b) plan, your modified adjusted gross income (MAGI) determines whether and to what extent your traditional IRA contributions can be deducted.
 While a traditional IRA can generate an initial tax relief, a Roth IRA gives you that benefit when you're ready to retire. .